marikokaku/CMS-business/project-guidelines.md

 * WHEN I choose to add an employee
 * THEN I am prompted to enter the employee’s first name, last name, role, and manager, and that employee is added to the database
 * WHEN I choose to update an employee role
-* THEN I am prompted to select an employee to update and their new role and this info##rmation is updated in the database
+* THEN I am prompted to select an employee to update and their new role and this information is updated in the database

 ## CLI criteria